KOL305/task-manager-with-slimes/README.md

 How to set up .env (in code editor):
 - create a file called .env
-- Copy and paste the following:
+- Copy and paste the following into .env:

-.env:
 DEBUG = True
 TESTING = False
 CSRF_ENABLED = True